j8ck1632/white-box-vs-black-box-kd-llms/maybe/README.md

 - Ensure you have internet access for HuggingFace datasets
 - Some datasets may require authentication or approval
 - Check dataset names in `config.py` match current HuggingFace names

+### Storage & Archival

+- Default offline outputs are written to `D:\offline_teacher_data` when that drive exists; otherwise they fall back to `./offline_teacher_data/`.
+- After a successful verification, copy the Parquet file to an archive location with a timestamp (e.g., `offline_teacher_data_2025-11-14.parquet`) to avoid mixing older runs.
+- Keep at least one validated snapshot handy so you can retrain without recomputing teacher passes if disk cleanup removes intermediate files.

 ## Citation